Home » Become a 4-H Volunteer

 Become a 4-H Volunteer

-To volunteer, previous 4-H Youth Development experience is not necessary.
-The most important qualifications are:
+To volunteer, previous 4-H youth development experience is not necessary.
+You should have the following qualifications:

-- provide youth positive experiences in a safe and welcoming environment, and
+- a desire to provide positive experiences for youth in a safe and welcoming environment

 - be at least 18 years of age.

 Ways to Volunteer

 In 4-H, there are many ways to volunteer.

 - All volunteers work with youth and other adult volunteers to offer positive youth development experiences for young people.

 - Volunteer opportunities include Activity/Event Volunteer, Adult Advisor/Chaperone, Club Enrollment Coordinator, Club Leader, Committee Volunteer, and Project Leader.